 The Challenges of Living with Schizophrenia

 Schizophrenia is a difficult disorder to live with, both for the person afflicted as well as the loved ones who live with them.
-People suffering with this disease have trouble differentiating what is reality and what isn’t, struggle to trust their own thoughts, are often unable to keep a job because of the symptoms, and feel isolated from friends, family, and society in general.
+People suffering with this disease have trouble differentiating between what is reality and what isn’t, struggle to trust their own thoughts, are often unable to keep a job because of the symptoms, and feel isolated from friends, family, and society in general.

-Because of their delusions and hallucinations, willingness to trust their family, friends, treatment team, and case managers is often shaky and thus, compliance with the latest schizophrenia treatment plan is often hit-and-miss.
-Antipsychotic medications have been developed and dramatically improved over the years, and are effective in eliminating or managing the psychotic symptoms of the disease in most cases.
+Because of their delusions and hallucinations, willingness to trust family, friends, treatment teams, and case managers is often shaky and thus, compliance with the latest schizophrenia treatment plan is often hit-and-miss.
+Antipsychotic medications have been developed and dramatically improved over the years and are effective in eliminating or managing the psychotic symptoms of the disease in most cases.

 How Can You Help?

-Family members might choose to take their loved one to the hospital for treatment if the psychosis becomes bad enough and the person is a danger to themselves or others or are unable to take care of themselves.
+Family members might choose to take their loved one to the hospital for treatment if the psychosis becomes bad enough and the person is a danger to themselves or others or is unable to take care of themselves.
 In most cases, a professional long term schizophrenia treatment facility that is experienced in helping individuals with schizophrenia is the best option.

 For those struggling with both schizophrenia and a substance use disorder (Dual Diagnosis), concurrent treatment of the conditions is necessary.
 Through medication and therapy, individuals with schizophrenia and substance use disorders can go on to lead a happy, fulfilling life.